MechanikGamer/MechanikGamer/README.md

 - **MongoDB** as my go-to NoSQL database
 - **Express** for robust API development

+In addition to these, I'm diving into mobile development with **React Native**.
+I'm eager to apply my React skills to build cross-platform mobile applications and expand my development capabilities.

 And once I've got these down, I plan to expand my toolbox by adding **TypeScript** to the mix for more robust and error-free code.

 ## 📈 GitHub Stats